ooples/pine_script_docs/source/concepts/Text_and_shapes.rst

 `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ or
 `indicator() <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__
 declaration statement to specify up to 500.
-Labels, as other objects, are managed using a garbage collection mechanism which deletes the oldest ones on the chart such that only the newest displayed labels are visible.
+Labels, as other objects, are managed using a garbage collection mechanism which deletes the oldest ones on the chart, such that only the newest displayed labels are visible.

 Your toolbox of built-ins to manage labels are all in the ``label`` namespace.
 They include: